The Princess Switch: Switched Again

 The Princess Switch: Switched Again is a 2020 American Christmas romantic comedy film directed by Mike Rohl.
 As the second installment in The Princess Switch trilogy, it stars Vanessa Hudgens, Sam Palladio, Suanne Braun, and Nick Sagar.

-The story follows Margaret Delacourt, the Duchess of Montenaro, who suddenly inherits the throne to her home country of Montenaro.
+The plot follows Margaret Delacourt, the Duchess of Montenaro, who suddenly inherits the throne to her home country of Montenaro.
 As her Christmas coronation approaches, she and Stacy switch places once again so Margaret can fix her relationship with Stacy's friend Kevin.
-Unbeknownst to both women, a third look-alike, Margaret's immature cousin Lady Fiona, disguises herself as Margaret in a scheme to steal the throne.
+Unbeknownst to both women, a third look-alike, Margaret's immature and greedy cousin Lady Fiona, disguises herself as Margaret in a scheme to steal the throne.

 The film is produced by Brad Krevoy and was released on Netflix on November 19, 2020, and received mixed reviews from critics.
+The third film of the series is titled The Princess Switch 3: Romancing the Star.

 Plot

-Two years after the end of the first film, Stacy is now the Princess of Belgravia, while Margaret is preparing to ascend to the throne of Montenaro following the death of the king and the decision of his son Howard to abdicate.
-Nervous about taking on the responsibilities of ruling a nation, Margaret has ended her relationship with Kevin, who is now running his own bakery with Olivia in Chicago.
+Two years after the end of the first film, Stacy is now the Princess of Belgravia, while Margaret is preparing to ascend to the throne of Montenaro, following the death of the king and the decision of his son Howard to abdicate.
+Nervous about taking on the responsibilities of ruling a nation, Margaret has ended her relationship with Kevin, who is now running the bakery on his own with Olivia in Chicago.

 Stacy makes a surprise visit to Chicago on her way to the coronation and finds Kevin miserable since the breakup.
-When Olivia reveals she never mailed in the RSVP to the coronation, Stacy persuades him to reconsider and travel with her and Prince Edward, even though the couple has their own relationship problems as Stacy has increasingly neglected Edward while she focuses on her duties as Princess.
+When Olivia reveals she never mailed in the RSVP to the coronation, Stacy persuades him to reconsider and travel with her and Prince Edward.
+This is despite the couple having their own relationship problems as the prince feels increasingly neglected while she focuses on her duties as Princess.

 Upon arriving, Kevin reunites with Margaret and helps her, Prince Edward, Stacy, and Olivia decorate her palace for Christmas.
 Margaret also feels depressed about how things ended with her and Kevin.
 At an evening event, they dance, only to be interrupted by Lady Fiona Pembroke, Margaret's cousin.

-Unbeknownst to anyone, Fiona has spent nearly all of her family's small fortune and has resorted to using her servants Reggie and Mindy to rob the guests at the party.
+Unbeknownst to anyone, Fiona has spent nearly all of her family's small fortune, so has resorted to using her servants Reggie and Mindy to rob the guests at the party.
 Back at the decrepit Pembroke estate, Fiona suddenly has an idea: to assume Margaret's identity, get crowned as queen, and loot the royal treasury, setting her up for life.
 Reggie and Mindy are enthusiastic and help Fiona dye her hair and copy Margaret's makeup while studying the queen's upcoming schedule.

-Back at the palace, Margaret admits that she's been too busy with royal affairs to spend time with Kevin.
-Complicating matters further is Count Antonio Rossi, her chief of staff, who woos her and plants seeds of doubt in Kevin's mind that he could ever be a good match for a future queen.
+Back at the palace, Margaret admits that she has been too busy with royal affairs to spend time with Kevin.
+Complicating matters further is Count Antonio Rossi, her chief of staff.
+He woos her and plants seeds of doubt in Kevin's mind that he could ever be a good match for a future queen.